 Don’t get me wrong.
 I have a new found respect for the people who sell things as a profession.
 I really do.
 I just hate that the product I’m selling is dusted with so much lies, and self-gratifying works, and the amount of effort put into every issue doesn’t justify its outcome; not to mention the purpose of all we’ve been doing since day one.

 It’s been six years now.
 And I am tired.
 I didn’t see this coming, really.
 This ad-selling assignment with a meagrely commission (which I’m not even hard up for) was offered to me at the beginning as a ‘thing to do if I can find the time to’.
 But now, I’m pressed on every side to get paid ads in as if it was what I was hired to do.
 And FML that I don’t even know how to tell my boss I don’t want to do it anymore.

-William and I were at Publika for lunch today.
-We walked the aisles of Ben’s grocer and I thought out loud, “I want to do their designs, or stack their gorgeous, gorgeous shelves.
+I was at Publika for lunch today.
+I walked the aisles of Ben’s grocer and I thought out loud, “I want to do their designs, or stack their gorgeous, gorgeous shelves.
 No. I want to own a grocer.
 My grocer.”